FHantke/brave-browser-wiki/Brave-Wallet.md

 If a Dapp has previously requested access to a page and was given permission, then it will show up in this page as well.

+## Hardware wallets

+We support both Ledger and Trezor wallets.

+Ledger will works through the ledger JS bridge.
+Which means code for hardware wallet can only run when the page or panel is open.
+When a user first sets up a hardware wallet it will store the metadata about the hardware wallet in preferences.
+A user will be prompted to connect their hardware wallet when they want to send a transaction with an address that belongs to the hardware wallet or sign data.

 ## Brave developer information

 For information for Brave wallet developers, please see https://github.com/brave/brave-browser/wiki/Brave-Wallet-developer-information